cloudberrydb/cloudberrydb-site/docs/auto-use-mv-to-answer-queries.md

 ---
-title: Automatically Use Materialized Views for Query Optimization
+title: Use Auto Materialized Views for Query Optimization
 ---

-# Automatically Use Materialized Views for Query Optimization
+# Use Automatic Materialized Views for Query Optimization

-Since version v1.5, Hash Lightning supports automatically using materialized views to process some or all queries (called AQUMV) during the query planning phase.
-This feature is particularly suitable for queries made on large tables and can significantly reduce query processing time.
+Since v1.5, Cloudberry Database supports automatically using materialized views to process some or all queries (called AQUMV) during the query planning phase.
+This feature is suitable for queries on large tables and can greatly reduce query processing time.
 AQUMV uses incremental materialized views (IMVs) because IMVs usually keep the latest data when related tables have write operations.

 ## Usage scenarios

 - Aggregation queries on large data sets: For queries that need to aggregate results from millions of records, AQUMV can significantly reduce query time.
 - Frequently updated large tables: In an environment where data is frequently updated, using IMV can ensure that the query results are real-time and accurate.
-- Scenarios for complex calculation: For queries including complex calculations (such as square root and absolute value calculations in the following examples), AQUMV can speed up the query by pre-calculating these values in the materialized view.
+- Complex calculations: For queries with complex calculations (such as square root and absolute value calculations), AQUMV can speed up the queries by pre-calculating these values in materialized views.

 ## Usage example

-To enable the AQUMV feature, you need to create a materialized view and set the value of the system parameter `answer_query_using_materialized_views` to `ON`.
+To enable AQUMV, you need to create a materialized view and set the value of the system parameter `answer_query_using_materialized_views` to `ON`.
 The following example compares the results of the same complex query without AQUMV and with AQUMV.

-1. Create the table `aqumv_t1`.
+1. Create a table `aqumv_t1`.

     ```sql
     CREATE TABLE aqumv_t1(c1 INT, c2 INT, c3 INT) DISTRIBUTED BY (c1);